Finance

 Insurance policies.

 Home and car insurance will be top of mind, but don’t forget ‘insurance’ also means health cover, life and income protection policies, pet insurance etc. When it comes to building and contents cover, it’s not just a matter of notifying a change of address.
 You’ll need to provide information about the type of dwelling you’re moving into, as this will affect the premium.
+If you're still in the process of building your home, it's important to take note of all relevant insurances related to your home build.

 Snail mail.